cimentadaj/RECSM_R_Course/Class 1/Slides/slides.md

 - Changing order of axis labels in plots
 - Among other things..

-In many cases you can use characters to do what you would want with characters!
+In many cases you can use characters to do what you would want with factors!

 Introduction to R objects
 ========================================================